james-cranley/Python30/README.md

 1. **Download the Installer:**
    - Go to the [Miniforge GitHub releases page](https://github.com/conda-forge/miniforge/releases).
    - Download the latest Windows installer.
 These are frequently updated.
-Look for a file similar to `Miniforge3-25.1.1-2-Windows-x86_64`.
-You may need to click on a triangle toggle to see the latest releases (see screenshot).
+Look for a file similar to `Miniforge3-...-Windows-x86_64`.
+You may need to click on a triangle **Assests** toggle to see the latest releases (see screenshot).

    <details>
      <summary>Screenshot of Download Page</summary>